hangnt1623/GlobalStore-Market-Product-Tracker/README.md

 ***Recommendations***
-- Sustain & Optimize Strong Markets
+- **Sustain & Optimize Strong Markets**
   + APAC: Continue investment to leverage scale and 12.16% PM
   + EU: Prioritize reducing its 6.21% Return Rate to maximize the 12.69% PM
   + US: Focus on improving retention and reducing its 5.95% Return Rate to solidify 12.47% PM.
-- Develop Africa's Retention: Invest in strategies to boost retention and reduce churn in Africa, capitalizing on its good 11.34% PM and minimal returns
+- **Develop Africa's Retention**: Invest in strategies to boost retention and reduce churn in Africa, capitalizing on its good 11.34% PM and minimal returns
-- Strategic Review for Challenging Markets:
+- **Strategic Review for Challenging Markets**:
   + LATAM: Optimize operations and address its 5.82% Return Rate to enhance its 10.24% PM
   + EMEA: Requires a major strategic overhaul to address the 5.45% PM and very high churn
   + Canada: Investigate the extreme churn (93.44%) despite high 26.62% PM; unsustainable for growth